Through Many Miles / Of Tricks and Trials: Writing

 Schaeffer always envisioned a "hyper-feminized space" for one of the trials to contrast with Agatha Harkness' personality, with an early concept for the trial being a baby shower.
 The subdued theme of the trial, inspired by Nancy Meyers' and Nora Ephron's work, was also developed as a counterpoint to the rumors surrounding the horrors of the Witches' Road, providing space for the show to escalate the threat in the following trials.
 Episode writer Cameron Squires was responsible for selecting and incorporating a key piece of backstory for each character through the hallucinations, setting the stage for future character development.
 Extensive conversations took place between Schaeffer and executive producers Mary Livanos, Brad Winderbaum and Kevin Feige regarding the series' mood and consequences.
 Sharon Davis's death was intended to establish the high stakes and emphasize the perilous nature of the Witches' Road.
 Referencing Mephisto was a deliberate choice by Schaeffer and Livanos as a nod to the widespread Internet speculation surrounding the character during WandaVisions initial release.
+Early on the show's production, the team had an early document that included Mephisto as a potential antagonist, but Schaeffer didn't recall ever really taking the possibility seriously, feeling that the idea logistically didn't feel right for the show aside that the character never really interested her, though she admitted she didn't intend to toy anyone with Mephisto's reference and that maybe she was underestimation the expectations the audience had for the character showing up in the MCU.